 Take this opportunity to also look inside the SIM tray slot on your iPhone.
 You’re looking for a small round liquid indicator tab.
-It should be white, but if it’s come into contact with liquid it will turn pink, orange, or red.
+It should be white — but if it’s come into contact with liquid, it will turn pink, orange, or red.

-If the tab is discolored there’s a good chance your device is liquid damaged and will need to be replaced.
+If the tab is discolored, there’s a good chance your device is liquid-damaged and will need to be replaced.

-Visit Apple’s Get Support website to speak to their customer advisors and book an appointment for repair.
+If everything in this guide has failed, visit Apple’s Get Support website to speak to their customer advisors and book an appointment for repair.
 Save time by explaining all the troubleshooting steps you’ve already taken.

-Apple authorized technicians can run diagnostics to determine if a hardware fault is the reason your iPhone cellular network is not working.
+Apple-authorized technicians can run diagnostics to determine if a hardware fault is the reason your iPhone cellular network is not working.
 Hopefully, they’ll be able to offer a repair or replacement under warranty.